-Our OxyContin Abuse Rehab Center Has Answers
+Our OxyContin Addiction Treatment Center Has Answers

 OxyContin is an opioid analgesic used to treat moderate to severe pain.
 In generic form, it is called oxycodone.
 It is classified by the U.S. government as Schedule II controlled substance and carries a boxed warning due to abuse potential.
+OxyContin Addiction Treatment is the most advisable way to overcome this addiction – it shouldn’t be a battle that is faced alone.

 Synthesized from the same opium poppy plant that produces morphine and heroin, OxyContin is only legally dispensed with a prescription.
 It is reserved for patients who require around-the-clock pain relief, for which alternative treatment options are inadequate.
+Continue reading to find out more about our efforts in OxyContin addiction treatment.

 Warnings, Risks and Dangers of OxyContin